dgerabagi/aiascent-dev/src/Artifacts/A19-Page-Design-Mission.md

 # Author: AI Model & Curator

-# Updated on: C19 (Add new section for Cognitive Capital)
+# Updated on: C19 (Add new section defining Cognitive Capital)

   - **Key/Value for A0:**
   - **Description:** Detailed design blueprint for the Mission page, outlining the strategic vision, the concept of Cognitive Capitalism, and the purpose of the DCE project.